sneakers-the-rat/prelims/markdown/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ## Shared Knowledge

+!! why is public trust in scientists so low? could it be that there is an alternative to scientists seeing themselves as cloistered experts? re: cold war peer review paper

 Something that's so in the water of science that it's hard to imagine it being otherwise is the structure of scientific communication.
 Except for certain domain-specific exceptions, the only means of communicating scientific results is in a journal as a static document or at a conference as an ephemeral talk (though that is [changing](https://neuromatch.io/conference)).
 The remainder of the gigantic overflowing franzia bag of scientific discourse is funelled ingloriously onto Twitter[^twitterheg] --- and it *sucks*.
 There simply isn't a place to have longform, thoughtful, durable discussions about science.
 The direct connection between the lack of a communcaition venue to the lack of a way of storing technical, contextual knowledge is often overlooked.
 Because we don't have a place to talk about what we do, we don't have a place to write down how to do it.
 Science needs a communcation platform, but the needs and constraints of a scientific communication platform are different than those satisfied by the major paradigms of chatrooms, forums etc. By considering this platform as another infrastructure project alongside and integrated with those described in the previous sections, its form becomes much clearer, and it could serve as the centerpiece of scientific infrastructure.